Language: English is the most common language spoken but Spanish is often heard in the south-western states.

 Entry requirements for Irish nationals: Irish nationals require a passport valid for duration of stay, but do not require a visa for stays of up to 90 days.
 A machine-readable passport and return or onward tickets are required, and Irish nationals must check into the US government ESTA website prior to departure.

-Passport/Visa Note: Visitors entering the country under the Visa Waiver Programme (VWP) must have a machine-readable passport (MRP) that has a bar code on the photo page.
+Passport/Visa Note: It is highly recommended that passports have at least six months validity remaining after your intended date of departure from your travel destination.
+Visa is required for short visits unless travelers qualify for entry under the Visa Waiver Program.
+The Visa Waiver Program (VWP) enables citizens of certain countries to travel to the US for a stay of up to 90 days without a visa.
+Visitors under the VWP need to register online three days before travel and have an Electronic System for Travel Authorization (ESTA).
+This allows the US government to screen all visitors before travel.
+Visitors entering the country under the VWP must have a machine-readable passport (MRP) that has a barcode on the photo page.
 Travellers under the VWP must have passports that include biometrics if they wish to enter the country without a visa, which means that passports must contain unique personal data such as fingerprints or iris details.
 All passports must contain a digital photo image in order to travel visa-free.
-All visitors to the USA have a photograph and two fingerprints taken by an inkless scanner on arrival, including those travelling visa-free under the Visa Waiver Programme.
+All visitors to the USA have a photograph and two fingerprints taken by an inkless scanner on arrival, including those travelling visa-free under the VWP.
 As part of the Western Hemisphere Travel Initiative (WHTI), all travellers travelling between the United States and Canada, Mexico, Bermuda, and the Caribbean region are required to present a passport or other valid travel document to enter or re-enter the United States.
 If departing from the USA, a valid passport is required by immigration authorities.
-All visitors who do not need a visa, under the US Visa Waiver Programme, need to register online three days before travel.
-This allows the US government to screen all visitors before travel.
-It is highly recommended that passports have at least six months validity remaining after your intended date of departure from your travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

 Travel Health: There are no specific health risks associated with travel within the USA.
 Medical facilities are excellent, but expensive.
 Only emergencies are treated without prior payment and treatment can be refused without evidence of insurance or proof of funds.
 Good medical insurance is essential.

 Tipping: A 15 percent tip is expected by taxi drivers, bartenders, hairdressers and waiters, but don't tip in fast-food or self-service restaurants.
-In expensive restaurants or for large parties tip 20 percent of the bill.
-It is normal to tip staff staff such as valets and porters in hotels; this is discretionary although a minimum of $5 is expected.
+In expensive restaurants or for large parties, tip 20 percent of the bill.
+It is normal to tip staff such as valets and porters in hotels; this is discretionary, although a minimum of $5 is expected.
 Most services are customarily tipped if the service is good.

 Local Customs: Laws vary from state to state, including speed limit, fines and punishment.
 The age at which you may legally buy and consume alcohol is 21 years.